 One way is to get recommendations from a trusted friend, relative, or business associate.
 Be aware that each legal case is different and that a lawyer who did a great job handling a friend’s divorce case might not be the right person to handle your landlord-tenant dispute.

 Most communities have referral services to help the public find lawyers.
 These services usually recommend a lawyer in the area—sometimes at a reduced cost.
 Several services offer help to groups with unique characteristics, such as the elderly, immigrants, victims of domestic violence, or persons with disabilities.
 These services usually make referrals according to specific areas of law, helping you find a lawyer with the right concentration.
 Many referral services also have competency requirements for lawyers who wish to have referrals in a particular area of law.

 Yes, the lawyer's area of expertise and prior experience are important.
 A number of states have specialization programs that certify lawyers as specialists in certain stated types of law.
-The ABA’s Standing Committee on Specialization also offers a searchable map to determine whether your state has certification.
-In states without certification programs, you may want to ask about your lawyer's focus areas.
+The ABA's Standing Committee on Specialization also offers a Certification Program to determine whether your state has certification.
 You also may wish to ask about the type of cases your lawyer generally handles.

 I want to hire a lawyer, but I do not have much money.
 Where can I find low-cost legal help for military families?